What's the Quick Develop panel doing in the Library module?

 To reset an individual tool, double click the name of the tool.

-Sync Metadata and Sync Settings, the two buttons in the lower-right corner, will be covered in the Develop module.
+Sync Metadata and Sync Settings, the two buttons in the lower-right corner, are covered in the More section.

 |6.2 - Quick Develop Panel|